mamoore1440/personal-site/src/content/model/HMT-One-Liners.md

     * Learn more about Napolean.
 Did he also have this?

 ## Life, Death, And Sin One Liners:
+* The Material hard line probem can be solved by a finite solution.
+The infinite problem can only be solved with a spiritual solution.
 * Post-Sin there can be a lack of Demand for certain Supplies.
 Pollution may need cleaning but no ones to clean it.

 * When someone sets up a demand filter that is faulty then they have rejected the truth and good.
 Only accepting Jesus will cleanse you of sin.
 "I am the light of this world" "I am the truth"